HaxeFoundation/HaxeManual/content/02-types.md

 [code asset](assets/Color2.hx)

 After retrieving the value of `color` by assigning the return value of `getColor()` to it, a [`switch` expression](expression-switch) is used to branch depending on the value.
-The first three cases, `Red`, `Green` and `Blue`, are trivial and correspond to the constructors of `Color` that have no arguments.
+The first three cases, `Red`, `Green`, and `Blue`, are trivial and correspond to the constructors of `Color` that have no arguments.
 The final case, `Rgb(r, g, b)`, shows how the argument values of a constructor can be extracted; they are available as local variables within the case body expression, just as if a [`var` expression](expression-var) had been used.

 Advanced information on using the `switch` expression will be explored later in the section on [pattern matching](lf-pattern-matching).